|Lyme Disease Is - - -

 worsening of symptoms) occurs and must be distinguished from

-medical community about what Lyme disease is and how long treatment
+There's debate in the medical community about what Lyme disease is and

-should last.
-The confusion exists because of the lack of a definitive
+how long treatment should last.
+The confusion exists because of the lack

-diagnostic test and the lack of a clinical definition of Lyme disease.
-The
+of a definitive diagnostic test and the lack of a clinical definition of Lyme

-Centers for Disease Control (CDC) definition was intended only for
+disease.
+The Centers for Disease Control (CDC) definition was intended

-surveillance purposes, yet it is often mistakenly used to diagnose or fail
+only for surveillance purposes, yet it is often mistakenly used to diagnose

-to diagnose the disease.
-Further, there is no treatment protocol for Lyme
+or fail to diagnose the disease.
+Further, there is no treatment protocol for

 when detecting body heat, or carbon dioxide.
 Ticks live in weedy areas.
 Tall